How to Make Compost Tea: The Tea Elixir for Plants

-Compost tea is a liquid organic fertilizer for plants.
-Compost tea is usually applied as a foliar spray to plants during times of stress including temperature fluctuations and root damage.
+Compost tea is a liquid organic fertilizer for plants and is usually applied as a foliar spray to plants during times of stress including temperature fluctuations and root damage.

 Like true teas and herbal teas, compost tea is nutritionally rich and packed with vitamins and antioxidants.
 It is also chock full of beneficial microorganisms and other organic materials that promote growth.
 Like real teas, it's not just what's inside the tea bag that matters.
 Geographical location and compost composition all affect the quality of a compost tea.

 Compost tea is made from broken down organic matter from the compost pile.
 It can be brewed right at home or purchased at a variety of garden centers.
 Compost tea is naturally made by compost piles and known as leachate.
 This byproduct of worm composting and traditional composting forms at the bottom of the compost bin.

 Most compost bins aren't designed for easy removal of the leachate.
 That's why many gardeners choose to brew their compost tea at home.
 Read on to find out the benefits of compost tea and the best way to start compost tea brewing.

 Compost tea is full of nutrients that help your plants grow healthy and quickly.
 Plants treated with compost tea tend to be hardier and more stress tolerant than other plants.